DiscreteTom/dt0/README.md

 # DT0

-The minimal language that compiles to [WebAssembly](http://webassembly.org/) via [Binaryen](https://github.com/WebAssembly/binaryen).
+The **_minimal_** programming language that compiles to [WebAssembly](https://webassembly.org/) via [Binaryen](https://github.com/WebAssembly/binaryen).
 This is used to test/demo [retsac](https://github.com/DiscreteTom/retsac).

-## Features

-## FAQ

-- Since this is a minimal language, those language features will not be implemented: struct, enum, class, closure, array.
+Since this is a **_minimal_** language, any advanced language features will not be implemented: struct, enum, class, closure, array, etc.

+## Spec

+Since retsac already makes it very easy to create a compiler, I recommend you to read the source code directly to understand the grammar specs.

+For lexical specs, see [this file](https://github.com/DiscreteTom/dt0/blob/main/src/lexer/index.ts).

+For grammar rules, see [this folder](https://github.com/DiscreteTom/dt0/tree/main/src/parser/rules).